 Can you stay overnight in Antarctica?

-One way that you can stay overnight in Antarctica is to fly to the Geographic South Pole and spend the night at the World’s Southernmost Resort.
+One way that you can stay overnight in Antarctica is to fly to the Geographic South Pole.
+Then spend the night at the World’s Southernmost Resort.
 This is an exclusive opportunity to camp overnight and wake up at 90° S.

 It would be pretty cool to be use just a few steps and walk yourself around the world at the point where below your feet all 360 lines of longitude meet.